 Weatherall tribute nights started popping up in towns and cities across the country.
 From Belfast to Brighton, music lovers congregated and played his greatest hits and the music that Andrew had taught them.

 I went to the Brighton evening.
 Around 200 of us crammed into a small pub.
-I bumped into the couple who I had shared a spliff with outside the Hideout club, the last time I had seen Weatherall DJ.
+I bumped into the couple who I had met outside the Hideout club, the last time I had seen Weatherall DJ.
 A friend came over to say hello – surprised to see me there.
 Surprised to see me?
 I had no idea she was a Weatherall devotee.
 I spoke to one of the DJs and was thrilled when he later agreed to play a small festival I was organising in the summer.